lkarlslund/adalanche-sampledata/readme.md

 1. Download latest [release](https://github.com/lkarlslund/Adalanche/releases/latest) or recent [development build](https://github.com/lkarlslund/Adalanche/releases/tag/devbuild)
 2. Clone this repository, or download as a ZIP file and decompress it
-3. Launch Adalanche, pointing it to your cloned repository: ```adalanche analyze --datapath [path-to-cloned-repository]/goad/```
+3. Launch Adalanche, pointing it to your cloned repository: ```adalanche --datapath [path-to-cloned-repository]/goad/ analyze```

 ## Next steps

-Documentation for Adalanche: information in the [readne](https://github.com/lkarlslund/Adalanche) Deploy the lab: there's an easy to use [script for Ubuntu 22.04](https://github.com/lkarlslund/deploy-goad) available, or visit the [GOAD lab repository](https://github.com/Orange-Cyberdefense/GOAD) directly
+- Documentation for Adalanche: information in the [readne](https://github.com/lkarlslund/Adalanche)
+- Deploy the lab: there's an easy to use [script for Ubuntu 22.04](https://github.com/lkarlslund/deploy-goad) available, or visit the [GOAD lab repository](https://github.com/Orange-Cyberdefense/GOAD) directly
-Further reading: links to sites about [attacks on Active Directory](https://github.com/lkarlslund/adalanche#further-reading-on-active-directory-attacks)
+- Further reading: links to sites about [attacks on Active Directory](https://github.com/lkarlslund/adalanche#further-reading-on-active-directory-attacks)

 __HUGE THANKS to Orange Cyberdefense // Mayfly277 // contributors for providing the lab!__